BB-Graph: A Subgraph Isomorphism Algorithm for Efficiently Querying Big Graph Databases: BB-GRAPH ALGORITHM

 \;\; \textit{Space Complexity:} \;

 For the filtering part, BB-Graph uses a list to hold the candidate database nodes for the starting node.
-Since there can be maximum $|V_{G}|$ number of candidates for the starting node (in other words all the database nodes), there is a need for a list of size $|V_{G}|$ in the worst case.
-Also, for each query relationship, there is constructed a set of candidate relationships.
+Since there can be maximum $|V_{G}|$ number of candidates for the starting node (that is, all the database nodes), there is a need for a list of size $|V_{G}|$ in the worst case.
+Also, for each query relationship, there is a constructed set of candidate relationships.
 Since there can be maximum $deg_{G}^{max}$ number of candidates for a query relationship, size of a set of candidate relationships becomes $deg_{G}^{max}$.
 The case in which the recursive computation reaches to the deepest value is the worst case requiring the largest storage for the sets of candidate relationships.
 Since all of the query relationships are in the process in the highest depth of the recursion, sets of candidate relationships consume $|E_{Q}| \times deg_{G}^{max}$ units of space at most.
 When the algorithm backtracks to the previous depth of recursion, the space reserved for containing sets of candidate relationships constructed at that depth is released.
-Therefore $|E_{Q}| \times deg_{G}^{max}$ is the maximum value of storage needed by them.
+Therefore $|E_{Q}| \times deg_{G}^{max}$ is the maximum value of the storage needed by them.
 Additionally, there exists global variables consuming some memory.
-There are two global hashing maps used to hold already matched query graph and database graph items; one map for already matched nodes and one map for already matched relationships.
-These two maps include information of the fact that which query node or relationship was matched with which database node or relationship, respectively.
+There are two global hashing maps used to hold already matched query graph and database graph items; one maps for already matched nodes and the other maps for already matched relationships.
+These two maps include information of which query node or relationship is matched with which database node or relationship, respectively.
 For that reason, they can consume at most $2 \times |V_{Q}|$ and $ 2 \times |E_{Q}|$ units of storage, respectively.
-Lastly, the stack which is used to hold node matchings which are not yet sent to \textit{reciprocal node branching process} needs $2 \times |V_{Q}|$ units of storage, that is the space required in the case that starting node is adjacent to all the remaining query nodes.
+Lastly, the stack which is used to hold node matchings, which are not yet sent to \textit{reciprocal node branching process} needs $2 \times |V_{Q}|$ units of storage, that is, the space required for the case that starting node is adjacent to all the remaining query nodes.
 Throughout the whole execution of BB-Graph, all the other variables consume quite little space and can be neglected.
-Consequently, the space complexity of BB-Graph equals to summation of all the mentioned values appeared in the worst case, which is \boldmath{$\mathcal{O}(|V_{G}| + |V_{Q}| + |E_{Q}| \times deg_{G}^{max})$}\unboldmath.
+Consequently, the space complexity of BB-Graph equals to summation of all the mentioned parameters appeared in the worst case, which is \boldmath{$\mathcal{O}(|V_{G}| + |V_{Q}| + |E_{Q}| \times deg_{G}^{max})$}\unboldmath.